haveno-dex/haveno-docs/docs/the-project/payment_methods/PayTM.md

 PayTM is an e-commerce payment system and financial technology company, based in India.
 PayTM has around 350 million users.
 Users can send funds to each other via the PayTM wallet.

-**Contents:**

-- 1 Where can I find out more about PayTM?
-- 2 What countries are available for PayTM?
-- 3 What currencies are available for PayTM?
-- 4 What is the maximum trading duration for PayTM?
-- 5 What is the maximum XMR limit for an PayTM trade?
-- 6 Is PayTM a payment method that can be signed?
-- 7 How do I set up a PayTM account?
-- 8 How do I add PayTM as a payment method in Haveno?
-- 9 How do I buy XMR with my PayTM account?
-- 10 How do I sell XMR with my PayTM account?
-- 11 Are there any limits for me to be aware of when using my PayTM account?
-- 12 Are there any fees for me to be aware of when using my PayTM account?
-- 13 How does dispute resolution when trading with PayTM?

 #### Where can I find out more about PayTM?

 Here is a list of PayTM resources:

 - [PayTM website](https://paytm.com/)
 - [PayTM video explainer](https://www.youtube.com/watch?v=_twGGicE_OQ)
 - [PayTM wallet blog post](https://paytm.com/blog/paytm-help/what-is-paytm-wallet-and-how-to-use-it/)